 There are a class of loans specifically for people with poor credit that are in a financial bind.
 Sometimes, getting a loan to get you out of the bind will be what it takes to get your credit up, to get that item out of collections, and to eventually strike them off of your record for good.

-We at Elite Personal Finance will be rating the top 5 bad credit lenders, giving you an in-depth look at what to expect from them, their application process, and how much you can expect to pay.
+We at Elite Personal Finance try to make everything to avoid that if you are with bad credit, giving you an in-depth look at what to expect from them, their application process, and how much you can expect to pay.
 Toward the end of the article, we’ll be talking about how you can improve your credit to prevent yourself from ever having to take a bad credit loan ever again.

 They’re made specifically for people who don’t have a very good credit score.
 They require no collateral.
 Instead, they will require you to verify that you have a job.